runemadsen/runemadsen.com/src/blog/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 ---
-layout:     blog.html
+layout: blog.hbs
 title: "On meta-design and algorithmic design systems"
 date: 2015-02-15 19:41:00
 categories: blog
+description:
-description: "The rise of the meta-designer, and the use of algorithmic design systems."
+  "The rise of the meta-designer, and the use of algorithmic design systems."
 keywords: "graphic, design, systems, creative, code, algorithms"
 poster: https://assets.runemadsen.com/blog/vw.jpg
 ---